 Should you link to your XML Sitemap from your

-We’ve always felt linking to your XML sitemap from your robots.txt is a bit nonsense.
-You should be adding them manually to your Google Search Console and Bing Webmaster Tools and make sure you look at their feedback about your XML sitemap.
-This is the reason our Yoast SEO plugin doesn’t add it to your
+robots.txt file, because you should add your sitemap manually to your Google Search Console and Bing Webmaster Tools accounts and look at their feedback about it.
+This is why our Yoast SEO plugin doesn’t add it to your